pschachte/wybe/WYBE.md

 where *name* is the module name and *items* are the contents of the submodule.

-## Type declarations
+## <a name="constructors"></a>Constructor declarations

-Wybe provides an algebraic type system.
-Types may be declared with the syntax:
+Wybe supports abstract algebraic data types.
+Every Wybe type is a module, and each type's primitive operations are the operations of that module.
+A module becomes a type just by declaring the type's constructor(s) with a declaration of the form:

-> `type` *type* `{` *ctors* *defs* `}`
+> `constructors` *ctors*

-where *ctors* is one or more constructor declaration, separated by vertical bar characters (`|`).
+where *ctors* is one or more constructor declarations, separated by vertical bar characters (`|`).
+Each constructor declaration takes the same form as the prototype part of a function declaration:

+> *name*`(`*param*`:`*type*, ... *param*`:`*type*`)`

+This declaration defines a constructor function that takes parameters of the specified types and returns a value of the type being defined (namely, the current module) holding all the provided data.
+Constructor functions can also be used "backwards", with the constructed value provided and the arguments taken as outputs, to extract the data stored in the constructed value.

-To make the declared *type* public, precede the `type` keyword with the keyword `pub`.
+The form of declaration above keeps the constructors of a type private; they may be used within the current module, but not outside.
+To make the constructors public, simply precede the `constructor` keyword with `pub`.
-If you wish for the constructors of the type public, precede the first constructor declaration with the `pub` keyword (this makes all the constructors public).

-The *defs* part may be empty, but if specified, may include any number of procedure and function declarations, which will have full access to the constructors of the type, whether or not they are public.

-Each constructor declaration takes the form of a function declaration (with no function body):

-> *ctor*`(`*member*`:`*memtype*, ... *member*`:`*memtype*`)`

-Each *ctor* is a distinct constructor name specifying an alternative constructor for the *type* being defined.
-Any number of *member*`:`*memtype* pairs may be specified, specifying information that must be supplied for that constructor.
-If no members are specified, the parentheses are omitted.

-Each constructor defined automatically becomes a function that may be used to construct a value of the *type* being defined.
-It also becomes a function that can be used backwards, extracting the constructor arguments as *outputs*, allowing a value to be deconstructed into its parts.
-For example, given the definition
+Note that, unlike most Object Oriented languages, making constructors public does not commit you to any particular representation of the type, because constructors are not special; they are simply automatically generated functions.
+You may define your own public functions to act as constructors, and they will be indistinguishable from the actual constructors by users of the type.

+As a convenience, you may use the keyword `constructor` instead of `constructors` in the declaration; Wybe makes no distinction between them.

+For example, you can make the enclosing module define a Cartesian coordinate type with the following declaration:

 ```
-type coordinate { coordinate(x:int, y:int) }
+pub constructor coordinate(x:int, y:int)
 ```

+With this declaration,
 the following statement may be used to construct a Cartesian coordinate with X component 7 and Y component 4:
 ```